Bananas (Deep Purple album)

-Bananas is the 17th studio album by English rock band Deep Purple, released on 25 August 2003 via EMI Records and on 7 October 2003 via Sanctuary Records in the US.
+Bananas is the seventeenth studio album by English rock band Deep Purple, released on 25 August 2003 by EMI Records and on 7 October 2003 by Sanctuary Records in the US.
 It is the first album to feature Don Airey on organ and keyboards, replacing founding member Jon Lord.

 Overview

 The album was recorded in Los Angeles during January and February 2003.
 It is also notable as being the first Ian Gillan-fronted Deep Purple album to make use of backing vocals other than Gillan's own (since the 1972 sessions for the song "Woman From Tokyo" in Germany which featured Jon Lord and Roger Glover singing backing vocals) with the song "Haunted" featuring Beth Hart.
 The album includes "Contact Lost", a short slow instrumental requiem for the Space Shuttle Columbia astronauts, written by guitarist Steve Morse when he heard the news of the crash.

 The photo in the album cover was taken by the band's manager Bruce Payne.
-Although the music on the album is considered good, the cover has made many online lists of worst album covers.

 Bananas charted well despite lack of media exposure, especially in Europe and South America (notably at Germany and Argentina where it peaked in the top 10).